Frequently Asked Questions

 - Some parents are uncomfortable talking to social workers or mental health clinicians

 The SEEK Project requires that those implementing SEEK sign a license agreement.
 Modifications of copyrighted material requires written approval by the SEEK project team.
 The SEEK Parent Handouts, however, should be customized with information on local resources and the practice.
+There is also flexibility with the SEEK PQ-Re to prioritize which problems will be targeted.

 Ideally, yes.
 This can make a valuable contribution, building knowledge on whether and how SEEK works in different settings.